Meiji era: Foreign relations

-Following Japan's victory over China in the First Sino-Japanese War (1894–1895), Japan broke through as an international power with a victory against Russia in Manchuria (north-eastern China) in the Russo-Japanese War of 1904–1905.
-Allied with Britain since the Anglo-Japanese Alliance signed in London on January 30, 1902, Japan joined the Allies in World War I, seizing German-held territory in China and the Pacific in the process, but otherwise remained largely out of the conflict.
+Following Japan's victory over Qing China with the island of Taiwan ceded to Japan, Japan broke through as an international power with a victory against Imperial Russia in Manchuria (north-eastern China) in the Russo-Japanese War of 1904–1905.
+The victory by a non-White, Asian power over the largest European great power astonished the Western world.
+Allied with Britain since the Anglo-Japanese Alliance signed in London on January 30, 1902, Japan joined the Allies in World War I, seizing German-held territory in Qingdao, China and the Pacific in the process, but otherwise remained largely out of the conflict.

 Following World War I, a weakened Europe left a greater share in international markets to the United States and Japan, which emerged greatly strengthened.
-Japanese competition made great inroads into hitherto-European-dominated markets in Asia, not only in China, but even in European colonies such as India and Indonesia, reflecting the development of the Meiji era.
+Japanese competition made great inroads into hitherto-European-dominated markets in Asia, not only in China, but even in European colonies such as British India and Dutch Indonesia, reflecting the development of the Meiji era.
+The militarist tendencies accumulated since the Meiji era began Japanese expansionism in Asia.

 The final years of the Meiji era were also marked by the annexation of Korea in 1910.
 Its colonial rule would persist until Japan's defeat and surrender in World War II in 1945 during the middle of the Shōwa period and would have lasting negative repercussions on foreign relations between Japan and both North and South Korea.